JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 * The code of the `App` component will be invoked.
 This starts the code in the `useEffectOnce` block.
 * The `App` component is rendered with empty lists for the watched and unwatched videos.
-* When the API requests finish, the `useEffectOnce` block assigns it to the state of the `App` component.
+* When the API requests finish, the `useEffectOnce` block assigns it to the `App` component's state.
 This triggers a re-render.
 * The code of the `App` component will be invoked again, but the `useEffectOnce` block _will not_ run for a second time.